Kym L. Pasqualini is the founder and former CEO of Nation's Missing Children Organization and National Center for Missing Adults.

 “She got on her knees and started to pray,” said Det.
 Pince.
 “Anderson told her not to worry about it.
 She would be up with him soon.”

-As others watched on, Anderson began shooting Rachel in the back of the head until the gun jammed.
+As the others watched, Anderson began shooting Rachel in the back of the head until the gun jammed.
 Then, he cleared the jam and emptied the gun into her.
 Rivas would stand by watching his friend die in a most brutal slaying.

 Anderson, the frenzied mastermind, ordered the others to cover the grave.